 Samudragupta in turn figures in the genealogies (lists of ancestors) of later rulers of the dynasty, such as his son, Chandragupta II.
 We know about him from inscriptions and coins.
 He led an expedition to western India, where he overcame the last of the Shakas.
-According to later belief, his court was full of learned people, including Kalidasa the poet, and Aryabhata the astronomer, about whom you will read more in Chapter 11.
+According to later belief, his court was full of learned people.
+About some of them you will read in Chapter 10.